Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ---
 title: Upgrade Version 6 to 7
-summary: Instructions on how to upgrade NServiceBus Version 6 to 7.
+summary: Instructions on how to upgrade NServiceBus from version 6 to version 7.
 component: Core
-reviewed: 2018-02-19
+reviewed: 2018-03-08
 isUpgradeGuide: true
 upgradeGuideCoreVersions:
  - 6